Introduction to Rani Laxmi bai Biography:

-Rani Laxmi bai is famous as “The Queen of Jhansi.”
+Rani Laxmi bai Biography will really motivate you.
+Laxmi Bai is popularly known as “The Queen of Jhansi.”
 She remembered in Indian History as a skilled ruler and loyal patriot.
 She was also known as Manikarnika in Indian History.
 Laxmibai changed the male-dominated culture of women limited to stove and child.
 Now, Laxmibai’s name associated with Women Empowerment because of her bravery.

 Identity: Manikarnika Tambe, After marriage name: Queen Laxmi bai Nevalkar

 Father: Moropant Tambe

 Marriage: In the year 1842, with the king of Jhansi organizations, Gangadharao Nevalkar

 Death: On the day of 18th June 1858 at Gwalior, Madhya Pradesh

 Story of the Rani Laxmi bai: